MrTrueChina/Unity-Object-Pool/Assets/MPool/README-English.md

 Interface ：

-	ResetOnGetFromPool
+	IOnGetFromPool

-	Implement the ResetOnGetFromPool() method in this interface.
-When the object is taken out of the pool, the object pool will automatically call this method to reset the component.
+	Implement the OnGetFromPool() method in this interface.
+The object pool automatically calls this method when the object is removed from the pool.
+Can be used to reset components.

+	IOnSetIntoPool

+	Implement the OnSetIntoPool() method in this interface.
+The object pool automatically calls this method when an object is stored in the object pool.
+Can be used to unsubscribe and reference to prevent memory leaks

 Attention：
 This object pool can only be stored in objects created by its own Get() method.